George Howard, 9th Earl of Carlisle: Collections

 Lord Carlisle's work can be found in a number of public and private collections, including the Tate, York Art Gallery, the Government Art Collection, the National Portrait Gallery, the Ashmolean Museum, the Delaware Art Museum, the Castle Howard Collection and the British Library.
 An additional Burne-Jones cartoon is in the private collection of Tomkinsons Stained Glass Ltd.

 Political career

 Howard was Liberal Party Member of Parliament for East Cumberland between 1879 and 1880 and again between 1881 and 1885.
 He succeeded in the earldom in 1889 on the death of his uncle The 8th Earl of Carlisle.
 He was a trustee of the National Gallery.

-Personal life
+Marriage and issue

 On 4 October 1864, Lord Carlisle married The Honourable Rosalind Frances Stanley, daughter of Edward Stanley, 2nd Baron Stanley of Alderley and the Hon.
 Henrietta Maria Dillon (eldest daughter of Henry Dillon, 13th Viscount Dillon).
 Together, George and Rosalind were the parents of eleven children: